 Living Word has been involved in disaster relief in the past.
 Most significantly, in the town of Biloxi when it was devastated by Hurricane Katrina.
 We had the privilege of partnering with the rebuilding of a local church.

 In August, Hurricane Harvey wrecked Houston and in September, Hurricane Irma hit some areas of Florida we partnered with others to help with some rebuilding in those areas.

 While Living Word can’t be involved every time there is a disaster, some of them are so significant we believe we need to play some part and make some contribution to the season of recovery and rebuilding.

-So we are fully committed to joining in and helping some of those who have and are suffering extreme loss.
-Right now, we assume this will be Houston, but we will also see what Hurricane Irma does.
+So we are fully committed to joining in and helping some of those who have suffered extreme loss.

 Core Ideas That Guide Us